scrudgey/DJ2020/tutorial.md

     * F activates fence cutter
     * fences have health and take multiple cuts
     * when fence is cut, a gap is opened toward ground
+    * click is item use- all usable items are gun exclusive

     tamper evidence is created
-    when fence cutters selected, fences are highlightable when fence takes damage, a health bar appears click is item use- all usable items are gun exclusive
+    when fence cutters selected, fences are highlightable when fence takes damage, a health bar appears wire up other fences